mgear-dev/ueGear/README.md

 # How to set limits

 Limits are not available to be set via a construction node in `5.3`, they only appear in `5.4+`

+# FUN
+- Create a C++ method that is exposed to python that allows for bulk attributes to be updated
+  - Test it by using the colour update task.
+  - Test it by calling multiple individual pins being updated.
+- Find Name use in blueprint
+- Find selected pin uses
+- Find node that created control
+- Find node that drives control
+- Find node that drives joint
+- Copy Pin > Paste Connect (for nodes that are far away from each other)
+- Get Selected Node
+- Select and focus viewport on Node
+- Details Panel, add a right click copy data, right click paste data.
+If data types match then paste succeeds.
+Usecase: Copying transforms data